bangerth/helmholtz/readme.md

   0.00186 +0.000105j
   0.000375+0.000936j
 ```
-which is again a decent, though not spectacularly, approximation.
+which is again a decent, though not spectacularly good, approximation.
 As before, the quality of the approximation can be improved by using
 a higher polynomial degree or a finer mesh.
 For polynomial degree
 two and tetrahedra, we get